The Mystery of Edwin Drood: Television

-The Mystery of Edwin Drood (1960) was a British television miniseries produced by ITV and broadcast live in eight episodes, starring Donald Sinden as John Jasper, Richard Pearson as Mr Crisparkle and Tim Seely as Edwin Drood.
-This serial is believed to be lost, as no audio or video recordings are known to exist.
-Photographs taken from contemporary newspaper clippings exist with the BFI.
+The Mystery of Edwin Drood (1960) was a British television miniseries produced by ITV and broadcast live in eight episodes, starring Donald Sinden as John Jasper, Richard Pearson as Mr Crisparkle, Tim Seely as Edwin Drood, and Barbara Brown as Rosa Bud, with each episode featuring an introduction by actor Michael Ingrams.
+This serial is believed to have been lost during the archival purges in the 1960s and 70s, as no audio or video recordings are known to exist.
+Photographs taken from contemporary newspaper clippings exist in the BFI's library.

-There was a 2012 BBC television version, adapted with an original ending by Gwyneth Hughes and directed by Diarmuid Lawrence, which aired on BBC Two on 10 and 11 January 2012 and on the PBS series Masterpiece on 15 April 2012.
+A BBC television version, adapted with an original ending by Gwyneth Hughes and directed by Diarmuid Lawrence, aired on BBC Two on 10 and 11 January 2012 and in the PBS series Masterpiece on 15 April 2012.

 Taina Edvina Druda (The Mystery of Edwin Drood) is a TV miniseries produced in Russia in 1980, adapted by Georgiy Kapralov and Alexander Orlov, directed by Alexander Orlov and with music by Eduard Artemiev.
 The cast included Valentin Gaft, Avangard Leontiev, Elena Koreneva and Margarita Terekhova.
+The performance ends at the same point as Dickens's unfinished text; the narrator then discusses various possible solutions that Dickens might have intended, and assesses their plausibility.

 Radio

+In September 1941 the BBC Home Service broadcast a 3-episode adaptation of The Mystery of Edwin Drood by Audrey Lucas.
+The last instalment did not present a solution, but allowed the characters to discuss among themselves how their creator intended to end the story.

 On 5 and 12 January 1953, the CBS Suspense radio programme aired a two-part adaptation of The Mystery of Edwin Drood.
 It depicts John Jasper (played by Herbert Marshall) as the killer, tricked into giving himself away.